intel-mpx/intel-mpx.github.io/pages/overview.md

 permalink: "/overview/"
 ---

-This web-site contains complete results of the evaluation of Intel Memory Protection Extensions (Intel MPX) on Phoenix, PARSEC, and SPEC benchmark suites from three perspectives:
+This web-site presents complete results of our evaluation of Intel Memory Protection Extensions (Intel MPX) from three perspectives:

 * **performance** -- performance and memory overheads,
 * **security** -- qualitative and quantitative analysis of bugs/vulnerabilities detected,